annvirkk/abcflux_modeling/doc/metadata.md

 Script done and ran on the desktop server 12/2021.

 ##### Outputs in the results folder
-Caret model files saved in .rds format e.g. NEE_gC_m2_1km_qrf_train_loocv.rds: NEE response variable, 1 km model, qrf model, tuned using the train comment (feature selection command rfe not used), validated based on leave one site out cross validation
+Caret model files saved in .rds format\
+e.g. NEE_gC_m2_1km_qrf_train_loocv.rds: NEE response variable, 1 km model, qrf model, tuned using the train command (feature selection command rfe not used), validated based on leave one site out cross validation

 #### Quantile random forest regression with different subsets of the data  - [src/final_qrf_caret_runs_LOOCV_datasubsets](../src/final_qrf_caret_runs_LOOCV_datasubsets)
 This code tunes several models for each response variable and spatial resolution based on leave-one-site-out CV and RMSE using different subsets of model training data (i.e. sensitivity tests).